- City sightseeing

 - Tehran - Golestan Palace

-- Kashan - Fin Gardens entrance and guided tour
+- Kashan - Fin Gardens (entrance fee and guide)

 - Yazd - Aqda Traditional House Lunch

-- Yazd - Zoroastrian Fire Altar & Towers of Silence
+- Yazd - Zoroastrian Fire Altar and Towers of Silence

 - Persepolis - Naqsh-e Rustam Necropolis